Research Assistant Professor of Food Science

-Marianne has been conducting sensory & consumer research for more than ten years in the food and fragrance industry.
-Marianne is an expert at testing products with kids, having developed methodologies unique for young consumers.
-She managed the Youth Research program at International Flavors and Fragrances, Inc, later transitioning to direct the global Sensory & Consumer Insights team.
-Most recently, Marianne was a Principal Consultant at InsightsNow.
+Marianne Swaney-Stueve, Ph.D., has been conducting sensory and consumer research for more than 10 years in the food and fragrance industry.
+She is an expert at testing products with kids, having developed methodologies unique for young consumers.
+She managed the Youth Research program at International Flavors and Fragrances Inc., later transitioning to direct the global Sensory and Consumer Insights team.
+Most recently, Swaney-Stueve was a Principal Consultant at InsightsNow.

-Marianne promotes the benefits of sensory & consumer research to local businesses as well as to students that are considering different career opportunities.
-In addition to managing the Sensory & Consumer Research Center, she hosts training workshops for corporations, teaches doctoral students a capstone class to prepare them for industry, and works with local schools to educate high school students on the program.
+Swaney-Stueve promotes the benefits of sensory and consumer research to local businesses as well as to students that are considering different career opportunities.
+In addition to managing the Sensory and Consumer Research Center, she hosts training workshops for corporations, teaches doctoral students a capstone class to prepare them for industry, and works with local schools to educate high school students on the program.

 - Ph.D., Food Science/Sensory Evaluation, University of Missouri-Columbia, 2001